rachelmyers1/440pset6/README.md

 **Overview:**

 This repository contains code for analyzing gene expression data related to cardiomyopathy.
-It includes scripts to preprocess the data, perform exploratory analysis, and conduct differential gene expression analysis using R.
+It includes scripts to compile the sample data into a singular data frame, assign phenotypic annotations to the data, and generate a PCA plot that labels the sample by disease etiology.

 **Data:**

 The gene expression data were generated using RNA sequencing techniques from samples collected from individuals with various forms of cardiomyopathy.
-The original data may be too large to upload directly to GitHub but can be accessed from the source repository or database (provide citation if available).
+The RNA-seq libraries were prepared with the Illumina TruSEq stranded mrNA kit and Ovation amplification kit.
+The original data can be found publicly in the NCBI GEO repository under the accession number (\href{https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE141910}{source}).

 **Folder Structure:**

-- **Data:** Contains the raw gene expression data files.
+- **Data:** Contains the RNA-seq data files from each sample.
-- **Scripts:** Contains R scripts for preprocessing, exploratory analysis, and differential expression analysis.
+- **Scripts:** Contains R scripts for preprocessing, organizing annotations, compiling data, and generating the PCA plot of the samples labeled by gene etiology.
-- **Results:** Contains outputs generated from the analysis, such as PCA plots, volcano plots, and differential expression tables.
+- **Results:** Contains outputs generated from the scripts (singular PCA plot called "PCAbyEiology".

 **Installation:**